adoptium/emt4j/README.md

 - `fixedReportFileName`: the destination of the HTML report file for issues that are already fixed.
 The default is emt4j-autofix-fixed.html.

+- `dependencyCheckPriority`: the minimum priority of the dependency check rules. p1, p2 and p3 are supported.
+The default is p1.

 As mentioned earlier, EMT4J supports running as a Java agent.
 To leverage it in the test process you need to add the following configuration: